 A key element of a content marketing campaign (of which your blog is a part of, whether you realize it or not) is frequent, regular publishing of content.
 One blog a week minimum is what you should be aiming to publish.
 The trick, though, is that your blog needs to be good.
 There is no use in publishing one worthless, unreadable blog per day just to keep the thing up and running; each piece of content has to be valuable.

 You may decide to outsource the writing (there’s a whole industry of ghost-writers who can create your blogs for you) in order to maintain a constant supply of articles to publish without having to spend hours at the keyboard yourself.
 However you make it work, just make sure you’ve got a steady stream of great quality content to post.
+For more blogging tips, you can check out OnlinebizBooster and study their blog.

 Use an Editorial Calendar